pokhrelgopal/pokhrelgopal/README.md

 - 📫 How to reach me **pokhrelgopal27@gmail.com**

-- ⚡ Fun fact **I think my code is like poetry... a confusing mix of metaphors.**
+- ⚡ **I think my code is like poetry, a confusing mix of metaphors.**

 <br>